Gallery Exhibit to Feature 'Beautiful Symmetry of Bones'

 The exhibit and the reception are free and open to the public.

-The show will feature skulls of both modern and extinct creatures, a reconstruction of a prehistoric "Mammoth Bone Hut" based on archeological excavations in Russia, and bison bone mobiles created by students in Augustana's "Museum Methods" class.
+The show will feature skulls of both modern and extinct creatures, a reconstruction of a prehistoric "Mammoth Bone Hut" based on archaeological excavations in Russia, and bison bone mobiles created by students in Augustana's "Museum Methods" class.
+Students in this class had the unique opportunity to assist in constructing this exhibit, which Hannus says is "not typical for a museum studies major at an undergraduate level."